Understanding Cannabis Terpenes

 Terpenes in Cannabis

-Researchers have identified more than 100 different terpenes in the cannabis plant.
-Each cannabis strain has its own unique terpene profile.
-As a result, the strain will have its own distinct smell, flavor, and reaction with the body.
+Researchers have identified more than 100 different terpenes in cannabis, each strain having its own unique profile and as a result, its own distinct scent, flavor, and reaction within the body.
+The implications are that cannabis can be bred to virtually unlimited combinations depending on the desired effect, making it a truly customizable treatment.

 Terpenes and the Entourage Effect

-A plant with a CBD content of 11.3% and a CBD content of 3.8% can be expected to impact the body and brain a certain way.
-But the effects of the plant depend very heavily on the terpene profile of the plant.
+A plant with a high percentage of THC and low percentage of CBD can be expected to impact the body and brain a certain way.
+But the effects of the plant also depend heavily on the terpene profile as well, some terpenes inhibiting THC or CBD's effects while others tend to enhance them.

-Terpenes can affect how THC is processed in the brain and how THC passes the blood-brain barrier.
-Terpenes also impact how neurotransmitters are produced and degraded in the brain.
+Understanding this Entourage Effect is vital in understanding how cannabis affects the body.
+We currently know (only just recently) that terpenes can affect how THC is processed in the brain and how THC passes the blood-brain barrier.
+They can also impact how neurotransmitters are produced and degraded in the brain.

 Myrcene is the most common terpene found in cannabis plants.
 It has a musky aroma with hints of fruit, similar to cloves.
 Medical effects include analgesic, anti-inflammatory, and antibiotic.
 It blocks the actions of a number of carcinogens.
 It also has a sedative effect, providing a calming and relaxing feeling.
 When working synergistically with THC, myrcene increases its psychoactive impact.